 - your name and contact details if you make a tour or Visitor Centre booking

-- your payment card information, if you pay by credit or debit card for a bridge crossing card
+- your payment card information, if you pay by credit or debit card for a bridge card

-- your name and address, and in some cases proof of concession, for delivering and administering your bridge crossing card
+- your name and address, and in some cases proof of concession, for delivering and administering your bridge card

 - your image may be picked up on our CCTV